WindyCitySDR/uhd-e300-dev/host/docs/specs_rfnoc_uhd.md

 1. Query all ports on the crossbar to find out what type of block is connected
 2. Create a block controller object for every block, and allocate a SID.
-This block controller object is of type nocshell_control, and is specialized towards the functionality of every block (i.e., it has different functions for a radio block than for an FFT block).
+This block controller object is of type `rfnoc_block` (see below), and is specialized towards the functionality of every block (i.e., it has different functions for a radio block than for an FFT block).
 3. Every block's controller object extends the property tree